Italy Out as Bosnia and Herzegovina Reach World Cup 2026 on Penalties

 Qualification Implications: World Cup 2026 Landscape

-Italy confronts rebuild crisis—Spalletti contract review imminent; Roberto Mancini rumored successor.
+Italy confronts rebuild crisis—Spalletti contract review imminent; Roberto Mancini is rumored successor.
 Nations League relegation battle looms; youth integration accelerates Mancini’s 2022 blueprint revival.

 Global Media Echoes Shockwaves